What Do Veterinarian Do?

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-Types of Veterinarian
+Types of Veterinarian Jobs

-- Veterinary Pharmacologist
+- Veterinary Medicine Doctor (DVM)

 - Doctor of Veterinary Medicine (DVM)

-Are There Job Opportunities for Veterinarians?
+Job Opportunities for Veterinarians

 The states with the most job growth for Veterinarian are Utah, Nevada, and Wisconsin.
 Watch out if you plan on working in Ohio, Maine, or Maryland.
 These states have the worst job growth for this type of profession.